ralic/pyvdp/docs/src/index.rst

 ----------

 With any unexpected outcome, a corresponding exception is raised.
-Generally, any response code from VISA, except **200 OK** raises corresponding exception, listed in :func:`~pyvdp.exceptions` module.
-Names of such exceptions begin with *Visa*.
+Generally, any response code from VISA, except **200 OK** raises corresponding exception, listed in :func:`pyvdp.exceptions` module.
+Names of such exceptions begin with *Visa* (e.g. :func:`~pyvdp.exceptions.VisaMessageValidationError` that represents HTTP 400 code).
 Internal PyVDP errors are also handled by exceptions.
-Names of such exceptions start with *Pyvdp*.
+Names of such exceptions start with *Pyvdp*, e.g.
+:func:`~pyvdp.configuration.PyvdpConfigurationError`.

 ++++++++++++
 Installation